NAME AND OBJECTS

 (c) The Secretary shall keep a record of all meetings of the club and of the board and of all matters of which a record shall be ordered by the club; have charge of the correspondence, notify members of meetings, notify new members of their election to membership, notify officers and directors of their election to office, keep a roll of members of the club with their addresses, and carry out such other duties as are prescribed in these bylaws.

 (d) The Treasurer shall collect and receive all moneys due or belonging to the club.
 Money shall be deposited in a bank designated by the board, in the name of the club.
 The books shall at all times be open to inspection by the board and a report shall be given at every meeting on the condition of the club’s finances and every item of receipt or payment not before reported; and at the annual meeting an accounting shall be rendered of all moneys received and expended during the previous fiscal year.
-The Treasurer shall be bonded in such amount as the board of directors shall determine.

 The Club Year, Annual Meeting, Elections